khakhalin/notes/Dictionary.md

 **Dynamic programming** (programming): Recursion (or some other form of divide-and-conquer) + memoization (to never calculate the same sub-problem twice).

 **Feature store** (data sci) A practical concept for data project implementation: a collection of curated features that are automatically produced (updated) from new data, and can be tapped into by various projects.
 Paying it forward with feature engineering.

+**Heap** (programming): a tree-like structure where children < parents.
+An optimal realizatin of a priority queue (similar to a stack, but with a build-in sorting according to priority).

 # P
 **Petri net** (math): a way to model discrete dynamic systems via a directed bipartite graph with 2 types of nodes: places and transitions.
 Tokens (agents?) can accumulate at places (states, circles), until a transition (bar) fires (consumes input tokens, and creates output tokens).
 Because of that, tokens inherently interact with each other.
 May be deterministic or not. [wiki](https://en.wikipedia.org/wiki/Petri_net)